lowcoder-org/lowcoder/docs/build-applications/realtime-collaboration.md

 | App-wide shared key/value data | `chatController1.sharedState` |
 | Room-scoped shared key/value data | `chatController1.roomData` |

-That is the full set.
+That is the full set provided by **Chat Controller itself**.
 In particular:

-* There are **no live cursors** and no shared-text co-editing.
-The layer synchronizes structured key/value data and presence, not caret positions or rich-text documents.
+* Chat Controller does not expose live cursors or shared-text editing.
+It synchronizes structured key/value data and chat presence.
+An [Explore Together](app-editor/collaborative-video-apps.md#6-add-explore-together) proxy bridge can add provider-specific pointers, carets, form values, or navigation to a supported external page.
 * Presence carries a **fixed** set of fields — `userId`, `userName`, `currentRoomId`, `typing`.
 You cannot add your own presence fields from the property panel.
 * It is **not a message store**.
 Chat messages, rooms, and invites are loaded and saved by your own queries.
 The realtime layer only tells other clients that something changed.